MomSayAI/General-Existence-Theory/README.md

 Recognizing the grammar you have always spoken — from quantum vacuum to civilization.
 Endorsement in progress for arXiv physics.gen-ph | Violent falsification attempts: >3000 (zero hits)

+A Note on arXiv Endorsement

+I am an independent researcher (no institutional affiliation) seeking to submit this work to arXiv’s physics.gen-ph section.
+To comply with arXiv’s policy for first-time submitters, I require an endorsement from an author who is already registered to endorse in this category.

+If you have the authority to endorse and find this work worthy of entering the public domain for scrutiny, your assistance would be invaluable.
+To endorse, please visit: https://arxiv.org/auth/endorse?x=PMTQYD
+(or go to http://arxiv.org/auth/endorse.php and enter PMTQYD)

+Thank you for considering it.

 ## A Note Before You Begin